 The key to understanding the use of on is to rely on the context.

-Here are some clear explanations and example sentences to help you.
+In this online French lesson, we provide clear explanations and example sentences to help you.

 1. On means We

 You probably learned in French school that “on” meant ‘one’ in English.
 And it’s true.

 However, in modern spoken French, “on” is almost always used instead of “nous”.

 “On” – Examples

 So, let me use “on” in some simple sentences, to describe my life.

 - Daniel et moi, on vit en concubinage.

 - On est français et on est aussi américains.

 We are French and we also are American.